 The TD Aeroplan Visa Business has historically offered some very high signup bonuses.
-Right now, the offer is pretty strong as well.
+Right now, the offer is very strong as well if you can maximize it fully.

 The annual fee of $149 is also waived for the first year.

-The signup bonus of 25,000 Aeroplan points is pretty typical of the offers we’ve seen on this card, but the Buddy Pass adds exceptional value.
+The signup bonus of 30,000 Aeroplan points is typical of the offers we’ve seen on this card, but the monthly spend for extra points is quite onerous.

 Supplementary cards can be added to your account, and the first two supplementary cards can benefit from the first-year annual fee waiver as well.
 After the first year, they’ll be subject to a fee of $49 per card.